 Recycling is one of the most important things we can do for the environment today.
 When we recycle, we turn old or waste products into something new.
 If we start doing this on a large scale, we will eventually reduce the amount of products we have to produce, hence using fewer resources from the Earth.
 For example, recycling paper can help us cut down fewer trees.
 It also saves energy, as it usually takes less power to manufacture products with recycled materials than to make new ones with raw materials.
-Read on for a kid-friendly guide to recycling.
+To celebrate Global Recycling Day, which every year falls on March 18, we prepared a recycling guide for kids.

 Many types of materials can be recycled, from plastic to metal.
 However, not everything that is made of these materials is recyclable.
 For example, straws cannot be recycled, and neither can receipts!
 Read on for an easy guide to recycling paper, metal, and glass.
 For a guide to recycling plastic, click here.